ar37-rs/xow64-wine/README.md

 ```
 ~/xow64 your_app_name.exe
 ```
-Quite wine or terminate all wine process.
+Quite wine or terminate all wine related process.
 ```
 ~/xow64 q
 ```